AD SPACE HERE

 The plan comes after an executive order signed by the president on Earth Day in 2022, directing the US Forest Service and the Land Management Bureau to conduct an inventory of old-growth and mature forests and develop policies to protect them.

-“We think this will allow us to respond effectively and strategically to the biggest threats that face old growth,” the US Agriculture Secretary Tom Vilsack told the Washington Post in December last year.
+“We think this will allow us to respond effectively and strategically to the biggest threats that face old growth,” Biden’s Agriculture Secretary Tom Vilsack told the Washington Post in December.
 “At the end of the day, it will protect not just the forests but also the culture and heritage connected to the forests.”

 The US Forest Service oversees 193 million acres (or 78 million hectares) of forests and grasslands, of which 144 million (58 million hectares) are forests.
 Its inventory found that 80% was either old-growth or mature forests, with 32 million acres (12 million hectares) and 80 million (32 million hectares) of mature forests on federal land.